ministryofjustice/Claim-for-Crown-Court-Defence/README.md

 ## Maintenance mode

 A conditional catchall routes exists in `routes.rb`.
 This directs all routes requested to the `pages#servicedown` controller and view.
-To activate the conditional route you must provide the app server with either MAINTENANCE_MODE=true (kubernetes) or DOCKER_STATE=maintenance (template-deploy).
+To activate the conditional route you must provide the app server with MAINTENANCE_MODE=true.
 Note that dotenv files cannot be used to set these envvars locally as the config gem (`settings.yml` file) is loaded before dotenv files.

 ```bash
 # activate maintenance mode locally
 MAINTENANCE_MODE=true rails s
 ```

-You can deploy the app in maintenance mode for both template-deploy orchestrated environments and kubernetes orchestrated environments:

-### Template-deploy maintenance mode
-- build the app using Jenkins as normal.
-- deploy the app (same/any build) to an environment selecting `maintenance` for the task option (jenkins string parameter)
-- to take site out of maintenance redeploy (same/any build) with `none` for the task

-Note that this is a quick fix method that leverages templates-deploy pre-existing environment variable `DOCKER_STATE` for purposes it was not intended for.

-### kubernetes maintenance mode
-You can switch on maintenance mode by deploying either from your local machine or via circleCI.
+You can deploy the app in maintenance mode for kubernetes orchestrated environments by deploying either from your local machine or via circleCI.
 Either method requires you to amend the `deployment.yaml` file for the relevant environment to add the env var `MAINTENANCE_MODE` with a value `'true'`.

 example `deployment.yaml` config:
 ```yaml